-Furthermore, to assist the duties of Audit & Supervisory Board Members, the Audit & Supervisory Board Members Department was established and exclusive employees were assigned.
+Furthermore, to assist the duties of the Audit & Supervisory Committee, the Audit Committee Office was established and exclusive employees were assigned.

 4) Risk management structure

 To respond appropriately to events that may greatly affect the corporate activities of the Company, the Risk Management Guidelines were defined, containing categories of specific types of risk that may occur, and a controlling division and emergency contact structure are maintained.
 Meetings of the Risk Management Committee as defined by the above guidelines and various other meetings related to risks are held periodically and as required, and report to the Board of Directors.